Kelly Fremon Craig: Career

-2000s
+2000s: Early Career and Post Grad

-Fremon Craig started out by writing sketch comedy and spoken word poetry in college, then landed an internship in the film division of Immortal Entertainment, where she read her first film script and began to pursue screenwriting.
-She developed several screenplays during the 2000s, including a modern high school retelling of Cyrano de Bergerac and a comedic remake of the 2004 French drama Intimate Strangers for Paramount Pictures.
+Fremon Craig started out by writing sketch comedy and spoken word poetry in college, which landed her an internship at Immortal Entertainment’s film division, where she read her first film script and began to pursue screenwriting.
+She developed several specs during the 2000s, including a high school retelling of Cyrano de Bergerac and a comedic remake of the 2004 French drama Intimate Strangers for Paramount Pictures.
 One of her scripts, Ticket to Ride, caught the attention of Ghostbusters director Ivan Reitman.
 He bought the script under his The Montecito Picture Company as a directing vehicle for himself.
 According to Reitman, the script was rewritten at least 15 times.
 The film was released, under the new title Post Grad and was instead directed by Shrek director Vicky Jenson.
-Post Grad was released in 2009 to critical and commercial disappointment.
+‘The film was released in 2009 to critical and commercial disappointment.

-2010s
+2010s: The Edge of Seventeen

-In 2011 Fremon Craig completed another script titled Besties and sent the script to James L. Brooks.
+In 2011, Fremon Craig completed another script titled Besties and sent the script to James L. Brooks.
 Brooks bought the script and it was announced that Fremon Craig would direct the film and Brooks would serve as a producer and mentor for her first film.
 No updates were issued for the feature until August 2015, when Hailee Steinfeld was announced to star in the film.
 Casting continued until October of that same year, with filming commencing that same month.

-The film was released by STX Entertainment in fall 2016 under its new title The Edge of Seventeen to critical praise and it was a modest financial hit.
+The film was released by STX Entertainment in Fall 2016 under its new title The Edge of Seventeen to critical praise and it was a modest financial hit.
 Fremon Craig kept a series of journals that helped inspire her while writing The Edge of Seventeen.
 She took some of these journal entries and formed them into the script.
 For research on the film and script, Fremon Craig went to high schools and hung out with teenagers to better understand what their lives were like.
 Fremon Craig also provided uncredited rewrites (and was briefly attached as co-screenwriter) for the 2018 Transformers spin-off film, Bumblebee, which also starred Steinfeld.